 There are two things that stick out when a person goes to register at Sports InterAction (also known as SIA).
 The first is that the site is one of the most aesthetically pleasing in the industry with all the available sports laid out in a table on the left side and a home page that also features most popular bets, live bets, and even the active wager card for registered users.
 This layout is very enticing to sign up until you get to about the fourth drop down in the sign-up page that says “sorry we do not accept USA customers.”

-It appears that in May of 2011 Sports Interaction followed the model of sportsbook.com and many other books that no longer allowed the registration of new U.S bettors.
+In May 2011 Sports Interaction followed the model of sportsbook.com and many other books that no longer allowed the registration of new U.S bettors.
 The United States has repeatedly made it harder and harder to deposit money into offshore accounts and SIA decided it was simply no longer worth the hassle and risk.

 Company History and Reputation